aaronfllr/local_mint/README.md

 ToDo: Tada!
 Make something here ;)

-This is adding and signed
+This is adding and signed stat